douglas444/birch/README.md

 BIRCH (Balanced Iterative Reducing and Clustering Using Hierarchies) is an unsupervised data mining algorithm which is used to perform hierarchical clustering over particularly large data-sets.

+## To-do
+- [x] Compare with jbirch's [results](https://github.com/douglas444/jbirch/tree/reference-results)
+- [ ] Fix memory leaks
+- [ ] Improve efficiency of the functions from sample.c and array.c
+- [ ] Make sure that [jbirch](https://github.com/perdisci/jbirch) is correct, since it is being used as reference for this implementation
+- [ ] Implement jbirch's automatic rebuilding feature

 ## Requirements
 * gcc